About This Blog

 15th October 1966 the Founding of the Black Panther Party

-Forty-five years ago today, in the Anti-Poverty Center in North Oakland, California, two young black American activists composed a “10-Point Program” as a blueprint for their envisaged revolution.
-Subtitled “What We Want and What We Believe”, this (literal) call-to-arms represented a … Continue reading
+On this day in 1966, in the Anti-Poverty Center in North Oakland, California, two young black American activists composed a “10-Point Program” for their envisaged revolution.
+Subtitled “What We Want and What We Believe”, this literal call-to-arms represented a significant shift … Continue reading

 9th October 1967 The Martyrdom of Che Guevara